justdmitry/BootstrapMvc/README.md

 ## Usage

-Just one sample - from.
+Just one sample - input form.
 Do you remember how much markup you should write?
 Now you can:

 ```csharp
 using (var form = Bootstrap.BeginFormFormType.Horizontal))